 Many years ago, Evan realized that for him a key to life was to figure out what your G-d given (or natural talents) are, and then figure out how you can use those to serve others in their pursuit of happiness.
 At a very basic level, people come to lawyers because they want to be happier in their lives and there is a legal challenge standing in the way.
 Evan tries hard to focus on helping people in their pursuit of happiness.
 And as part of that, Evan aims to treat his clients, team members, and referral sources, the way he wants to be treated.

-We help people throughout Florida with personal injury, real estate transactions, probate, and estate planning.
+We help people throughout Florida with real estate closings, foreclosure defense, personal injury, probate, and estate planning.
 If you or someone you know needs help in any of those areas of law, contact us today.
 Let the Law Offices of Evan M. Rosen serve you!

 Education